mattdeak/gopq/README.md

 - Multiple Tiered Dead Letter Queues: `examples/tiered_dlq_example`
 - Concurrent Queue Usage: `examples/concurrent_queue_example`

-Each example demonstrates different features and use cases of godq.
+Each example demonstrates different features and use cases of gopq.
 We encourage you to explore these examples to better understand how to use the library in your projects.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure to update tests as appropriate.